MAIF/arta/README.md

 We were looking for a python library to *centralize, manage and standardize* all the implemented **business rules** we had but didn't find the perfect fit.

-Therefore, we decided to create this package and by extension of the MAIF's values, we planned to share it to the community through Arta.
+Therefore, we decided to create this package and by extension of the MAIF's values, we planned to share it to the community.

 ### Features